ACD856: Chemistry

 The chemical structure of ACD856 has not yet been disclosed as of 2024, but the structure of its predecessor ponazuril (ACD855) is known and both ponazuril and ACD856 have been described as triazinetriones.

 History

 It was discovered through the use of high-throughput screening of 25,000 compounds.
 Toltrazuril and ponazuril (ACD855), two veterinary antiparasitic agents, were identified as possessing Trk-potentiating activity with this screen in 2013.
 ACD856 was derived via structural optimization of these compounds.
 In the case of ponazuril, this drug was said to have had too long of an elimination half-life to allow for development for use in humans.
 ACD856 was first described in the scientific literature by 2021.

 Clinical trials

-As of May 2024, ACD856 is in phase 1 clinical trials for Alzheimer's disease and is in the preclinical stage of development for depressive disorders, sleep disorders, and traumatic brain injuries.
-Two phase 1 trials have been completed.
-A phase 2 clinical trial for Alzheimer's disease is being planned as of May 2024.
-The drug is under development by AlzeCure Pharma AB.
+ACD856 has completed phase 1 clinical trials for Alzheimer's disease.
+As of May 2024, it was in the preclinical stage of development for depressive disorders, sleep disorders, and traumatic brain injuries.
+Two phase 1 trials had been completed by 2022.
+A further phase 1b trial, assessing the safety and tolerability of repeated higher doses, reached its last patient visit in April 2026, and results were reported in June 2026.
+A phase 2 clinical trial in Alzheimer's disease was expected to start in 2026, supported by a €2.5 million European Innovation Council Accelerator grant awarded in 2025.
+The drug was developed by AlzeCure Pharma AB, which in July 2026 out-licensed worldwide rights to ACD856 and the NeuroRestore platform to the Danish company QuantumCell ApS for US$12 million upfront, with development and commercial milestone payments that could exceed US$2.2 billion.